-Starburst Holdings Limited (the "Company") is committed to achieving and maintaining high standards of corporate governance principles and processes in managing its business and affairs, so as to improve the performance, accountability and transparency of the Company and its subsidiaries (collectively the "Group").
-The Board confirms that the Company had, for the financial year ended 31 December 2019 ("FY2019"), complied with and observed the Principles as set out in the Code of Corporate Governance 2018 issued on August 6, 2018 (the "Code"), as required by Rule 710 of the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited ("SGX-ST") (the "Catalist Rules").
-The Company will explain how its practices are consistent with the intent of the relevant Principles for any deviations of the provisions of the 2018 Code.
+The Board of Directors (the "Board" or Directors") of Starburst Holdings Limited (the "Company") is committed to achieving and maintaining high standards of corporate governance principles and processes in managing its business and affairs, so as to improve the performance, accountability and transparency of the Company and its subsidiaries (collectively the "Group").

+The Company has complied with most of the principles and provisions of the Code of Corporate Governance 2018 issued on August 6, 2018 (the "Code") for the financial year ended December 31, 2020 ("FY2020"), with specific reference made to the principles and provisions of the Code pursuant to Rule 710 of the Listing Manual Section B: Rules of Catalist (the "Catalist Rules") issued by the Singapore Exchange Securities Trading Limited ("SGX-ST").

+This report describes the corporate governance policies, framework and practices of the Company for FY2020.
+The Company and Group have complied with and observed the Principles as set out in the Code for FY2020.
+Where there are deviations from the Provisions of the Code, explanations, including the provision from which it has varied, reasons for deviation and how the Group's practices adopted are consistent with the intent, aim and philosophy of the Principle in question, have been provided in the relevant sections.